→ Open the Data Explorer in a new tab.

 Earthquakes, however, can still claim a large number of lives.
 Whilst historically floods, droughts and epidemics dominated disaster deaths, a high annual death toll now often results from a major earthquake and possibly a tsunami caused by them.
 Since 2000, the two peak years in annual death tolls (reaching 100s of thousands) were 2004 and 2010.
 Earthquake deaths accounted for 93 percent and 69 percent of such deaths, respectively.
 In fact, both events (the Sumatra earthquake and tsunami of 2004, and Port-au-Prince earthquake in 2010) are in the deadliest earthquake rankings below.

 What have been the most deadly earthquakes in human history?
-In the visualization below we have mapped the top 10 rankings of known earthquakes which resulted in the largest number of deaths.3 This ranking is based on mortality estimates from the NOAA’s National Geophysical Data Center (NGDC).4
+In the visualization we have mapped the top 10 rankings of known earthquakes which resulted in the largest number of deaths.3 This ranking is based on mortality estimates from the NOAA’s National Geophysical Data Center (NGDC).4

+Clicking on the visualization will open it in higher-resolution.
 This ranking is also summarized in table form.

 The most deadly earthquake in history was in Shaanxi, China in 1556.
 It’s estimated to have killed 830,000 people.
 This is more than twice that of the second most fatal: the recent Port-au-Prince earthquake in Haiti in 2010.
 It’s reported that 316,000 people died as a result.5